-Summary: Riemann Integrals

-Course Title: Real Analysis II Course Code: MTH322

-Course instructor: Dr. Atiq ur Rehman Class: MSc-II
+Summary: Riemann Integrals Course Title: Real Analysis II Course Code: MTH322 Course instructor: Dr. Atiq ur Rehman Class: MSc-II Course URL: www.mathcity.org/atiq/fa19-mth322

-Course URL: www.mathcity.org/atiq/fa18-mth322

 We assume that the reader is familiar at least informally with the integral from a calculus course (FSc or BSc).
-In addition, they know about integrating a function on an interval [a,b] and know few of its interpretation as the "area under the graph", or its many applications to physics, engineering, economics, etc. Here our aim is to focus on the purely mathematical aspects of the integral.
+In addition, they know about integrating a function on an interval [a,b] and know few of its interpretation as the "area under the graph", or its many applications to physics, engineering, economics, etc. Historically, the subject arose in connection with the determination of area of plane regions and was based on the notion of the limit of a type of sum when the number of terms in the sum tends to infinity each term tending to zero.
+In fact, the name Integral Calculus has had its origin in this process of summation and the words "to integrate" literally means to "to give the sum of".
+Here our aim is to focus on the purely mathematical aspects of the integral.
 However, we first recall some basic terms that will be frequently used (see [1]).
+Partition Let [a,b] be a given interval.
+By a partition P of [a,b], we mean a finite set of points $x_0, x_1, ..., x_n$, where $$a = x_0 < x_1 < \dots < x{n-1} < x_n = b$$ .